 - Keep the emergency number for your electric utility handy in case you need to call.

-- Keep an ice chest available to store medications that must remain cold.
-Store an ice pack in your freezer and ready for the ice chest if you'll need to keep any medication cold.
+- Keep an ice chest readily available to store medications that must remain cold.
+Store ice packs in your freezer and ready for the ice chest.

 - Keep a household first aid kit and a disaster preparedness backpack kit (the American Red Cross offers this kit for sale) in case something happens.

 - Have a household disaster plan that you and your family can follow if something occurs.

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.